caelum/vraptor-hibernate/README.md

-# VRaptor Hibernate 4 Plugin
+# VRaptor Hibernate Plugin

-VRaptor Hibernate 4 Plugin provides support to use with Hibernate 4.
+VRaptor Hibernate Plugin provides support to use with Hibernate 4.

-# Why other plugin?

-The current plugin embedded into VRaptor doesn't work with Hibernate 4 because SessionFactory creation are diferent in this version.

 # How to install?